 Although Japan may be geographically far from the world’s crises, there are people who come all the way here to seek safety.
-Japan is a signatory to the 1951 Refugee Convention and has put in place procedures which have the potential to be developed into a comprehensive asylum system.
-UNHCR will continue to work with the authorities towards such a system, also to support Japan’s refugee resettlement programme and alternative interim solutions including higher education opportunities for refugees in Japan.
+Japan is a signatory to the 1951 Refugee Convention and has put in place procedures with potential to be developed into a comprehensive asylum system.
+UNHCR will continue to work with the authorities towards such a system, and support Japan’s refugee resettlement programme and alternative interim solutions like higher education opportunities for refugees in Japan.

 United Nations High Commissioner for Refugees (UNHCR) Representation in Japan